Motorist saves choking man, then realizes they know each other - NewsBreak

 It was pure relief when the candy dislodged.
 But the story doesn’t end there.

 “I remember looking over to my left, and he’s kind of sitting there on his knees looking over at me, and I did like a triple take on like, ‘Wait a minute, I know you!'”
-Dodson said with a laugh.List reveals businesses still operating in Russia
+Dodson said with a laugh.Gubernatorial candidate David Perdue meets with voters in Muscogee County

 Mere acquaintances from the same office are now bonded for life.